 The growing concern over the possibility of ground combat with the Soviet Union in Europe may have contributed to a brief reexamination of the Army's approach to information management but did not ultimately result in the fielding of active tactical information services.
-In the August 1949 edition of Military Review, John S. D. Eisenhower argued for the continued utility of ATIS, particularly in the types of mobile and intensive future ground combat the Army envisioned.
-Eisenhower had served in a SIAM in Europe in 1945 and had been a member of the theater board that recommended the continuation of ATIS after the conflict.
-Yet, despite his prominence as Eisenhower's son, there is little indication that the younger Eisenhower's article sparked a more extensive discussion of returning ATIS to the active force within the Army.
+In the August 1949 edition of the Army's professional journal Military Review, John S.D.
+Eisenhower argued for the continued utility of ATIS, particularly in the types of mobile and intensive future ground combat the Army envisioned.
+Eisenhower had served in a SIAM in Europe in 1945 and had been a member of the Theater Board that recommended the continuation of ATIS after the conflict.
+Yet, despite his prominence as General Eisenhower's son, there is little indication that the younger Eisenhower's article sparked a more extensive discussion of returning ATIS to the active force within the Army.

-In response to greater agency emphasis on tactical field support, the ASA considered designing a communication reconnaissance company in April 1950 that included security monitoring and "staff information monitoring" missions, effectively resurrecting the old SIAM model.
-However, this would have represented an expansion outside ASA's mission and was contrary to the recommendations of the theater board.
+In response to greater Agency emphasis on tactical field support, in April 1950, the ASA considered designing a Communication Reconnaissance Company that included security monitoring and "staff information monitoring" missions - effectively resurrecting the old SIAM model.30 However, this would have represented an expansion outside ASA's mission and was contrary to the recommendations of the theater board.
 Consequently, the company was not adopted, and the ASA pursued creating pure tactical security monitoring companies.
 Thus, despite continuing to recognize the potential requirement for elements dedicated to performing information management tasks in future ground combat, resource constraints and a lack of an institutional champion with the mission to conduct information management stymied progress.